scottti312/scottti312/README.md

 ## 🌱 I’m currently learning
 - Rust Programming Language
 - Full Stack Web Dev at The Odin Project
-- Node.js
-- Express
+- Svelte/Sveltekit
 - Technical and behavioral interview questions

 ## 🔭 I’m currently working on
 Web development and leetcode.
 I'm also reading various programming books for interview prep and to be a better programmer.
 Below are some of the books I've read or currently reading.

-- Clean Architecture | Robert C. Martin
+✔️ Clean Architecture | Robert C. Martin

-- Designing Data-Intensive Applications | Martin Kleppmann
-- Cracking the Coding Interview | Gayle Laakmann McDowell
-- Clean Code: A Handbook of Agile Software Craftsmanship | Robert C. Martin
+✔️ Clean Code: A Handbook of Agile Software Craftsmanship | Robert C. Martin

-- The Clean Coder: A Code of Conduct for Professional Programmers | Robert C. Martin
+✔️ The Clean Coder: A Code of Conduct for Professional Programmers | Robert C. Martin

-- Code Complete | Steve McConnell
+📖 Designing Data-Intensive Applications | Martin Kleppmann

+📖 Cracking the Coding Interview | Gayle Laakmann McDowell

 My most recent in-progress project is Sticker Avenue.
 Check it out [here!](https://sticker-avenue.web.app)